Tesco: South Korea

-Tesco launched its South Korean operations as "Homeplus" in 1999 and partnered with Samsung.
-Tesco held 94% of the shares in the venture.
+In April 1999, Tesco entered into a 51-49% joint venture with Samsung C&T Corporation entitled Tesco-Samsung, with the latter's supermarket chain Homeplus merging under it.
+Over the years, Tesco became the majority owner of the business.
+By 2008, they held Tesco held 94% of the shares in the venture.
 It was the second largest retailer in South Korea, just behind Shinsegae Group.

-On 14 May 2008, Tesco agreed to purchase 36 hypermarkets with a combination of food and non-food products from E-Land for $1.9 billion (£976 million) in its biggest single acquisition, making Tesco the second largest in the country.
-The majority of the E-Land stores formerly belonged to French retailer Carrefour before 2006 and most of the stores will be converted to Home plus outlets.
-Tesco's South Korean discount store chain, Home Plus, currently has 66 outlets.
-In September 2015 the company was sold to MBK Partners, a South Korean buyout firm, which partnered with a Canadian pension fund and Singapore's Temasek Holdings in a transaction worth 4.2 billion pounds.
+In May 2008, Tesco purchased 36 hypermarkets with a combination of food and non-food products from E-Land for $1.9 billion (£976 million) in its biggest single acquisition, making Tesco the second largest in the country.
+A majority of the E-Land stores formerly belonged to French retailer Carrefour before 2006, and most of the stores were converted to Homeplus outlets.
+By that time, Homeplus had 66 outlets.
+In February 2011, The Tesco-Samsung venture was renamed as Homeplus Co, Ltd. In July, Samsung C&T sold their remaining 5.32% stake to Tesco, making Homeplus a fully owned subsidiary.

+In September 2015, Tesco sold Homeplus to MBK Partners, a South Korean buyout firm, which partnered with a Canadian pension fund and Singapore's Temasek Holdings in a transaction worth 4.2 billion pounds.